Back To Search Results

 Contraindications

-Methotrexate is contraindicated for use in patients with hypersensitivity reactions to this medication.
-Pregnant or breastfeeding women should avoid using methotrexate due to the elevated risk of teratogenicity and excretion into breast milk.
-Caution is necessary for using methotrexate for patients who have pre-existing blood disorders, such as bone marrow hypoplasia, leukopenia, thrombocytopenia, or significant anemia.[10]
-In cases of rheumatoid arthritis or psoriasis, it is contraindicated to use methotrexate in patients with chronic liver disease, liver cirrhosis, alcoholic hepatitis, or chronic alcoholism.
-It is also not recommended to use methotrexate in HIV/AIDS, blood dyscrasias, renal dysfunction, or radiotherapy.[16]
+Methotrexate is contraindicated for patients with hypersensitivity reactions to this medication.
+Pregnant or breastfeeding patients should avoid using methotrexate due to the elevated risk of teratogenicity and excretion into breast milk.
+In cases of rheumatoid arthritis or psoriasis, it is contraindicated to use methotrexate in patients with chronic liver disease, cirrhosis, alcoholic hepatitis, or active alcohol use disorder.
+Methotrexate is not recommended for patients with HIV/AIDS, blood dyscrasias, renal dysfunction, or those undergoing radiotherapy.[28]

 Monitoring

-Patients taking methotrexate should undergo monitoring of CBC, serum creatinine, and transaminases is recommended weekly for the first four weeks and then at least bimonthly.
+Patients taking methotrexate should undergo laboratory testing with complete blood count, serum creatinine, and transaminase level monitoring weekly for the first 4 weeks and then at least bimonthly.
 A complete list of the current medications should be revised to avoid any possible drug interactions before prescribing methotrexate.
-Liver function tests (monitoring serum AST, ALT, and serum albumin levels) and liver biopsy can also be done in cases of hepatotoxicity.[10]
-Creatinine clearance requires monitoring (50 ml/min is necessary before prescribing methotrexate) to avoid possible nephrotoxicity.[16]
-Monitoring for pulmonary toxicity is also required as the patients may have a dry cough, fever, or dyspnoea.
-Baseline chest radiographs are recommended to detect interstitial and alveolar infiltrates, hilar adenopathy, pleural effusions, and pulmonary fibrosis.[15]
-Methotrexate may also cause reactivation of tuberculosis in endemic countries, so tests to eliminate the presence of tuberculosis are required.
-Also, monitor for bone marrow toxicity as myelosuppression can occur due to folate deficiency.
-A sudden dip in blood counts must alert to that possibility.
+Liver function tests (serum AST, ALT, and albumin levels) and liver biopsy can also be performed in cases of hepatotoxicity.[20]
+Creatinine clearance requires monitoring to avoid possible nephrotoxicity; a CrCl of 50 mL/min is necessary before prescribing methotrexate.[28]
+Monitoring for pulmonary toxicity is also needed as the patients may have a dry cough, fever, or dyspnea.
+Baseline chest radiographs are recommended to detect interstitial and alveolar infiltrates, hilar adenopathy, pleural effusions, and pulmonary fibrosis.[27]

 Toxicity

 Hemodialysis and hemoperfusion can also lower MTX levels.
-Intrathecal overdoses require CSF drainage and exchange, steroids, antidotes, and suspension of the medications that interfere with methotrexate clearance (e.g., NSAIDs, salicylates, TMP, penicillin, warfarin, valproate, proton pump inhibitors, cyclosporin, cisplatin).
+Intrathecal overdoses require CSF drainage and exchange, steroids, antidotes, and suspension of the medications that interfere with methotrexate clearance (eg, NSAIDs, salicylates, TMP, penicillin, warfarin, valproate, proton pump inhibitors, cyclosporin, cisplatin).

 Enhancing Healthcare Team Outcomes

-Measures to increase patient-doctor relationships and sustain treatment continuity should be discussed with the patient before starting treatment with methotrexate to prevent morbidity to a greater extent and increase the life expectancy in cancer patients.
-The risk of potentially life-threatening side effects, hepatotoxicity, pulmonary toxicity, myelosuppression, and nephrotoxicity should be discussed with the patients.[10][15][16]
+Measures to improve patient-doctor relationships and sustain treatment continuity should be discussed with the patient before starting treatment with methotrexate to prevent morbidity to a greater extent and increase the life expectancy in cancer patients.
+The risk of potentially life-threatening side effects, hepatotoxicity, pulmonary toxicity, myelosuppression, and nephrotoxicity should be discussed with the patients.[20][27][28]

 • Advise the patient to call 911 immediately if they develop any signs of infection (immunosuppression), experience coughing, wheezing, or shortness of breath (pulmonary toxicity), or notice unusual bleeding (liver or bone marrow suppression).